rebhu-open-source-foundation/gecko-b2g/dom/b2g/messages/README.md

 ## For gecko developers

-`SystemMessageService` provides an interface for module developers to send system message to target application (broadcast messages is not yet implemented).
+`SystemMessageService` provides an interface for module developers to send system messages to target applications, or broadcasting messages to all subscribers.

 **Syntax**
 ```
 void sendMessage(in AString messageName, in jsval message, in ACString origin);

+void broadcastMessage(in AString messageName, in jsval message);
 ```

 **Example**